md-ash-dot/rpsls-game/README.md

 # ROCK PAPER SCISSORS LIZARD SPOCK

-A digital playground where anyone, from kids to adults, can induldge in a quick and entertaining game, that is the goal of the Rock Paper Scissors Lizard Spock game website.
+A digital playground where anyone, from kids to adults, can indulge in a quick and entertaining game, is the goal of the Rock Paper Scissors Lizard Spock game website.

-This online platform is designed to provide an effortless user experience, ensuring that visitors of all ages can easily grasp it's features and navigate through the website.Even for someone who might not be familiar with game, the website's user friendly layout is designed to guide them through the rules and make their experience playing the game, enjoyable and accessible.
+This online platform is designed to provide an effortless user experience, ensuring that visitors of all ages can easily grasp its features and navigate through the website.
+Even for someone who might not be familiar with the game, the website's user-friendly layout is designed to guide them through the rules and make their experience playing the game, enjoyable and accessible.

 ![Responsive mockup](/assets/images/responsive.png)